 - Budget goals and achievements

-Creating a fair and transparent grievance procedure in the workplace is essential in maintaining a positive and healthy work environment.
+Creating a fair and transparent grievance procedure in the workplace is essential for maintaining a positive and healthy work environment.
 It also allows you to prevent minor issues from becoming a litigation case.

 Here are some of the best practices in establishing a grievance process:

-Employees should be able to air their grievances in different channels, such as through a hotline, email, or in person.
-Besides making the process easier, it also ensures that employees feel comfortable in doing so.
+- Provide multiple ways to file a complaint: Employees should be able to air their grievances in different channels, such as through a hotline, email, or in person.
+Besides making the process easier, it also ensures that employees feel comfortable doing so.

-The training should include how to handle complaints and how to maintain confidentiality.
+- Train managers and supervisors: The training should include how to handle complaints and how to maintain confidentiality.
 They should also be trained on how to identify potential conflicts of interest and how to avoid them.
+This is part of your overall employee relations strategy.

 In addition to promoting a corporate culture that encourages open communication, set and enforce policies that support a healthy work-life balance.
-Depending on your organization, this may mean offering work-from-home options (even post-pandemic) or otherwise establishing a flexible work schedule policy.
-In fact, a recent study revealed that 71% of employees working flexible schedules (such as four-day workweeks) reported to have lower levels of burnout.
+Depending on your organization, this may mean offering work-from-home options or otherwise establishing a flexible work schedule policy.

 Work-life balance can also involve maintaining manageable workloads (do regular check-ins to ensure it’s working for the employee), creating a positive work environment, and providing wellness programs.
 Allowing employees to prioritize a healthy work-life balance will make them more likely to stay with your company for the long haul.